SlowDudeCodes/Cider-Project/README.md

 Cider is a operating system based on Ubuntu(but you don't ever use Ubuntu).
 Let me explain.
 Cider is a Ubutnu based OS but built to virtulaize any OS.
 This opens up the oppertunity to run MacOS on for example a Raspberry Pi(or just any computer for that matter).
 This idea struck me when I unenrolled a Chromebook and realised that nothing but linux can run on such a machine.

+**IMPORTANT RASPBERY PI AND OTHER ARM BASED SYSTEM ARE CURRENTLY UNDER DEVELOPMENT**

 ---